TimvanScherpenzeel/spars/README.md

 ### Audio

-Contains an audio manager to help you manage multiple audio sources (play, pause, mute, unmute, fade-in, fade-out, etc..).
+Contains an audio manager to help you manage multiple audio sources (`play`, `pause`, `mute`, `unmute`, `fade-in`, `fade-out`, etc..) on each source individually or as a whole (`muteAll`, `unmuteAll`).
 It also has utility functions to check if the audio context has been unlocked through user interaction and otherwise a transparent interaction layer is put on top of the page to unlock it.

 ### Caching